luthfizainnur/Ariesty/README.md

 # Ariesty
-it's a questionaire using profile matching to know best product in market
+it's a questionaire using one of decision support system method and i use profile matching method to know best product in market